Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/testnet/README.md

 Users are encouraged to first test their staking approach on the Holesky Testnet prior to restaking on ETH Mainnet.

-* Follow the instructions in [obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md](obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md "mention") to fund your Testnet wallet.
+* Follow the instructions in [Obtaining Testnet ETH & Liquid Staking Tokens (LSTs)](obtaining-testnet-eth-and-liquid-staking-tokens-lsts.md) to fund your Testnet wallet.
-* Visit [**holesky.eigenlayer.xyz**](https://holesky.eigenlayer.xyz/) for the most recent EigenLayer Testnet app.
+* Visit [holesky.eigenlayer.xyz](https://holesky.eigenlayer.xyz/) for the most recent EigenLayer Testnet web app.
-* Users should only use the native restaking path if they already have their own validators on Holesky or know how to set one up.
-Otherwise, please go down the Liquid Restaking path.